Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Templating syntax

-When you create your own templates, mind the templating language.
-Plumsail PowerPoint PPTX templates use a different approach than most other templating solutions.
-It uses a minimum of syntax to make your work done.
+When designing your own template from scratch, start by reviewing the templating language used in Plumsail Documents.
+Plumsail PowerPoint PPTX templates use a different approach compared to other templating solutions, utilizing minimal syntax to get the job done.

-To learn more about the templating engine, check out the documentation article.
+To learn more about the templating engine, you can read this the documentation article.

 Test template

-After you click on the Test template button, you will see the dialog where you can fill in the auto-generated testing form.
-Form fields are created based on tokens from your document template.
+To check how the final document will look, click on the Test template button.
+A dialog window will pop up where you can fill in the auto-generated testing form.
+Form fields are created based on the tokens from your document template.
 You can adjust the look of the testing form by changing token types.

 test PPTX template